Osimertinib in Resected EGFR-Mutated Non–Small-Cell Lung Cancer

 High-yield insights from every perspective

-Osimertinib is classified as a third-generation EGFR tyrosine kinase inhibitor (TKI).
-How does its mechanism of action and binding affinity differ from first-generation TKIs like erlotinib, and why is this clinically relevant for patient side-effect profiles?
+Osimertinib is a third-generation EGFR tyrosine kinase inhibitor.
+How does its mechanism of action differ from first-generation TKIs like erlotinib, particularly regarding its target affinity and ability to cross the blood-brain barrier, and why is this relevant in early-stage NSCLC?

 Key Response